Psivant/stormmsite/docs/tutorials/tutorial_iii.md

 the documentation with the `NamelistEmulator` method `printHelp`.

 All we need to do is make the documentation system aware of our new control block.
-To do that, we can make a vector of tokens the custom namelists, which in this case is just `&star`:
+To do that, we can make a vector of tokens for the custom namelists, which in this case is just `&star`:
 ```
 #include "/stormm/home/src/Namelists/namelist_inventory.h"